Figure skating-Absences loom large with Russians out of world championships

 PARIS, March 21 (Reuters) - The absence of most of the Olympic medallists, amid sanctions against Russia, will make this week's figure skating world championships in Montpellier an unusual affair.

 The Russian teenagers who have been stunning fans with their quadruple jumps will be among the absentees.
-Beijing Olympic champion Anna Shcherbakova, silver medallist Alexandra Trusova and Kamila Valieva — the 15-year-old at the centre of a doping controversy at last month's Winter Games -- will all stay away.
+Beijing Olympic champion Anna Shcherbakova, silver medallist Alexandra Trusova and Kamila Valieva — the 15-year-old at the centre of a doping controversy at last month's Winter Games -- will all be missing.

 The winners of the pairs, Sui Wenjing and Han Cong, will also skip the championships, which begin on Wednesday, after China decided not to send its skaters to France.

-Several Ukrainian skaters feature on the start lists, although whether they will actually take part is still unclear.
+Several Ukrainian skaters feature on the start lists and although their participation was in doubt, the ISUtold Reuters they are "expected here and some have already arrived".

 "I think more about the Ukrainian skaters (than about the Russians) who cannot train," said France's Guillaume Cizeron, who won the ice dance gold in Beijing with partner Gabriella Papadakis.